 In the day look, the trousers are teamed with a simple round-neck tank top, white espadrille flats, and a white linen cardigan.
 These pieces are all very versatile and could be matched with lots of other garments for multiple wears.

 In the evening look, the same trousers can be worn with a silver shift top.
-For another evening look, the silver top could be worn again with the silver wedges and a pair of white trousers such as these ones from Mint Velvet.
+For another evening look, the silver top could be worn again with the silver wedges and a pair of white trousers.
 The silver wedges and clutch will go with any coloured outfits, too.
 Try and get at least two wears out of each piece that you pack.

 Top tips for travel: